 from 1937 to 1945 Japan controlled Chahar and also established the Mengjiang United Autonomous

 Government.
-And I think that government issued the Military Merit Decoration that I will show you today.
+And I think that government issued this Military Merit Decoration.

 The medal has pin backs–no ribbon.
 It was designed and made in Japan, and resembles the Type II War